aptly-io/pwsync/README.md

 # do a minimal test of the package in a new venv
 deactivate
-python3.7 -m venv .venv_install_check
+python3.8 -m venv .venv_install
-. .venv_install_check/bin/activate
+. .venv_install/bin/activate
-python3.7 -m pip install dist/pwsync-0.1b5-py3-none-any.whl
-which pwsync
-pwsync --from demo/from.kdbx --to demo/to.kdbx
+python -m pip install dist/pwsync-0.1b5-py3-none-any.whl which pwsync pwsync --from demo/from.kdbx --to demo/to.kdbx deactivate rm -rf .venv_install
-deactivate
-rm -rf .venv_install_check

 # finally upload
 python -m twine upload --repository testpypi dist/*